wentaowanguc/ExpoSE/Report/Javascript.md

 # 1.1 JavaScript Design

 Despite its popularity, writing correct JavaScript code remains a relatively difficult problem.
 Due largely to its dynamic type system, its tendency to silently fail, and a number of quirks inherited from early versions of the language as a result of its short development cycle.
-Additionally, there are a number of inconsistencies in the EMCAScript standard itself which cause interpreter implementations to differ in the approach leading to unspecified behaviours. [^10] Below I'll briefly outline the semantics of JavaScript and the different approaches taken to analysing JavaScript code.
+Additionally, there are a number of inconsistencies in the EMCAScript standard itself which cause interpreter implementations to differ in the approach leading to unspecified behaviours. [^10] Below I'll briefly outline the semantics of JavaScript, including arrays which are the focus of this project,  and the different approaches taken to analysing JavaScript code.

 _The design of the language is incomplete - heck there aren't even a full set of semantics.
 It's inconsistent and dynamic.
 Not only is it a scripting language it's a got additional baggage, strict mode, non-homogenous arrays, etc._